matheobrooks-cpu/Group-6-MIST4610-Project-2/README.md

 **Analysis:** This chart shows Germany's monthly new confirmed COVID-19 cases from early 2020 through early 2023, remaining relatively flat and manageable below 200k through all of 2020 and 2021 before increasing to over 1.2 million new cases in early 2022, then staying elevated with several additional waves through 2023.
 What this tells us analytically is that the largest surge in cases after Germany's vaccination rollout, meaning there is no simple inverse relationship between vaccination rates and case counts in this data, meaning that more variables need to included in any sort of data analysis regarding this.

-NOTE: For Question 2 charts 1 and 2 above, Snowsight automatically determines x-axis label spacing for readability, which limits the ability to display every time interval even when the underlying data is aggregated monthly.
+For Question 2 charts 1 and 2 above, Snowsight automatically determines x-axis label spacing for readability, which limits the ability to display every time interval even when the underlying data is aggregated monthly.
 This issue is addressed via Streamlit.

 ## Streamlit App (Question 2)
 <img width="588" height="413" alt="Screenshot 2026-04-27 at 1 32 05 PM" src="https://github.com/user-attachments/assets/9f932259-2c4b-459d-984a-5ec39dfb18a1" />